 - 1. Incisional pain: This pain is characterized as a steady pain that is present for 24-48 hours after surgery. - 2.
-Bladder Spasms: These spasms are characterized by a sudden onset discomfort lasting only a few seconds.
+Bladder Spasms: These spasms are characterized by a sudden onset lasting only a few seconds.
 They are often described as a squeezing pain or an urge to pee.
-The cause of bladder spasms is due to bladder irritation.
+The cause of bladder spasms is due to the presence of blood and tubes in the bladder.
 The frequency and intensity of the pain lessens as your child progresses through the recovery phase.
-Bladder spasms can last 3-10 days post-operatively and are lessened with frequent voiding and avoidance of constipation.
+Bladder spasms can last 3-10 days post-operatively.